Thanks For The Boogie Ride

 Click here to Support Jazz on the Tube

-After a bit of struggling during 1938-40, the Gene Krupa Orchestra hit it big in 1941 when it began featuring singer Anita O’Day and trumpeter Roy Eldridge.
+After a bit of struggle during 1938-40, the Gene Krupa Orchestra hit it big in 1941 when it began featuring singer Anita O’Day and trumpeter Roy Eldridge.

 While “Let Me Off Uptown” was the band’s biggest hit, “Thanks For The Boogie Ride” was a close second.